almirbanjanovic/roadtocloud.github.io/blog/_posts/2024-12-26-sweet-spot-for-aks-multi-tenancy.md

 3. **Scalability:** A namespace-based approach is well-suited to scaling tenant workloads within a single cluster, allowing smaller companies to start lean and expand gradually.

 ## Achieving Secure Namespace Separation
 Security is a common concern when sharing a cluster across multiple tenants.
 To address this, it is critical to implement robust measures that prevent cross-tenant interference.
-Here’s how you can do it:

 Kubernetes’ built-in network policies can enforce strict traffic isolation.
 For example, you can configure network policies to:
    - Block communication between namespaces.